PartialVolume/shredos.x86_64/README.md

 #### Wipe NVME

 >[!NOTE]
->Sanitize is the prefered method but might not be supported by all vendors as it is an optional feature.
+>Sanitize is the preferred method but might not be supported by all vendors as it is an optional feature.

-Press `ALT+F2` to open a virtual terminal.
+Press `ALT-F2` to open a virtual terminal.

 Lists disks on the system:
 ```